DONGTIEN17/Air_monitoring/README.md

 ## AI model

-In this project I used LSTM model to predict the AQI in next hours.

-Here is the compare table between real index and predicted index
+To enhance the accuracy and reliability of air quality forecasting, this project employs an LSTM (Long Short-Term Memory) neural network—an advanced deep-learning model well-suited for time-series prediction.
+By learning from historical sensor data, the model can predict the Air Quality Index (AQI) several hours ahead, enabling earlier awareness and more proactive responses to pollution.

+Below is a comparison between the actual AQI values and the model’s predicted results, demonstrating the strong alignment between the two:

 ![Here is the compare table between real index and predicted index](images/chart_real_pred.png)

+And here is the model evaluation, showing the performance metrics used to validate prediction accuracy:

 ![Evaluation](images/Evaluate_index.png)

 ## Block Diagram